 Eyelid fullness can be noted as early as one’s 20’s and 30’s.
 When present at a young age, it is often due to genetics and consists of bulging fat.
-As you age into the 40’s and 50’s, the eyelid skin loses it elasticity and becomes lax, crepey and wrinkled.
+As you age into the 40’s and 50’s, the eyelid skin loses elasticity and becomes lax, creepy and wrinkled.
 The fibrous tissue that supports the fat compartments inside the orbit(eye socket) also loosens, causing the orbital fat to protrude and appear as bulges or bags around the eyes.
-“Eye bags” are common in the inner corner of the upper eyelids, the outer corner of the lower eyelids as well as all along the upper and lower eyelids.
+“Eye bags” are common in the inner corner of the upper eyelids, the outer corner of the lower eyelids and along the central upper and lower eyelids.
 These changes can give a tired, sad or angry look to the face.
 The eyes can even appear smaller, slit-like or droopy.
-Since everyone ages differently, heaviness of the upper eyelid area can sometimes be the result of sagging eyebrows rather than aging of the upper eyelid itself.
-During your personalized consultation, facial plastic surgeon Dr. Mandal can determine the proper cause of your eyelid fullness and tailor treatment to your specific needs.
+Since everyone ages differently, heaviness above the eyes is sometimes due to sagging eyebrows rather than aging upper eyelids.
+Dr. Mandal can determine the proper cause of your eyelid fullness and tailor treatment to your specific needs.

 Palm Beach Blepharoplasty

-The aesthetic goals of upper eyelid surgery are to reduce lid fullness, make the lid more visible and add depth and definition to the natural upper eyelid sulcus.
+The aesthetic goals of upper eyelid surgery are to reduce lid fullness, make the lid more visible and add depth as well as definition to the natural upper eyelid sulcus.
 The incision is well hidden in your natural upper eyelid crease.
 Excess skin and bulging fat are then removed.
-The incision is closed with a very fine suture using subcuticular stitches which are taken out in 3 – 5 days.
+The incision is closed with a very fine suture with placement of subcuticular stitches which are taken out in 3 – 5 days.
 The final result reveals a more youthful, refreshed and rested appearance.

 Standard Lower Lid Blepharoplasty

-This lower eyelid lift is designed for patients with significantly more loose skin and/or bulging fat of the lower eyelids.
-Compared to Pinch Blepharoplasty, a standard blepharoplasty incision is longer yet still well hidden just under the lower eyelash line.
-Skin and underlying muscle are lifted to access bulging fat which is removed.
+The standard lower eyelid lift is designed for patients with more significant loose skin and/or bulging fat of the lower eyelids.
+Compared to pinch blepharoplasty, a standard blepharoplasty incision is longer, yet still well hidden just under the lower eyelash line.
+Skin and underlying muscle are elevated together as a flap to access bulging fat which is removed.
 Excess skin and muscle are also excised.
 The incision is closed with very fine sutures.
-The stitches are then removed within 3 to 5 days.
+The stitches are removed 3 to 5 days later.

-This lower eyelid lift is used when there is no loose or excess skin and mainly bulging fat is present.
-Unlike the skin incisions of pinch and standard blepharoplasty above, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
-Because the incisions are internally placed, there are no sutures to remove and no visible scars.
-The eyelid muscle’s integrity and overall lid support are also better preserved.
-Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering the skin, muscle and fibrous support of the lower eyelid.
-This procedure can effectively reduce the eyelid “bags” with less tissue disruption, lower risk and faster recovery.
+This lower eyelid lift is ideally suited for patients who primarily have bulging fat with no significant loose or excess skin.
+Unlike the skin incisions seen in pinch and standard blepharoplasty, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
+The eye itself is protected during surgery.
+Because the incisions are internally placed, there are no sutures to remove and no external, visible scars.
+Eyelid muscle integrity and overall lid support are also better preserved.
+Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering or disrupting the skin, muscle and fibrous support layer of the lower eyelid.
+This procedure can effectively reduce eyelid “bags” with less tissue disruption, lower risk and faster recovery.

 Combined Transconjunctival and Pinch Blepharoplasty

-Sometimes, transconjunctival blepharoplasty is combined with a pinch blepharoplasty when excess skin and fatty bags are both present.
-One must be realistic and expect a mild to modest improvement.
+Sometimes, transconjunctival lower lid blepharoplasty is combined with a pinch blepharoplasty of the upper eyelids when excess skin and fat bags are both present.
+One must be realistic and expect a modest improvement.

 Combined Upper and Lower Lid Blepharoplasty